matlabmatryoshka/FULLSTACK-WEB-DEV-MATERIALS/README.md

 I'm building this repo to:

 1. Reinforce what I learn by practicing
-2. Track and showcase my progress publicly
-3. Build a habit of clean coding & documentation
+2. Build a habit of clean coding & documentation
-4. Reflect on the projects I build
+3. Reflect on the projects I build
-5. Help others by sharing my materials and code!
+4. Help others by sharing my materials and code!

 ---

-## About Me
+## About Me 💻

 I'm Amina — a biomedical engineering MSc student learning full-stack web dev to complement my AI/ML research and build beautiful, functional apps in healthcare, neurotech, and beyond!